 where $\alpha(h)$ is defined in \eqref{eq:alpha}, while

-This bound allows to immediately exclude the possibility of the Heisenberg scaling in the model---it is enough to show that there exist $h$ for which $\beta(h)=0$, which may be formulated as a simple algebraic condition \cite{Demkowicz2012, Zhou2021}.
+This bound allows immediate exclusion of the possibility of the Heisenberg scaling in the model---it is enough to show that there exist $h$ for which $\beta(h)=0$, which may be formulated as a simple algebraic condition \cite{Demkowicz2012, Zhou2021}.

-In case of adaptive strategy, one may again employ the idea of \acs{MOP} to bound the maximal increase of \acs{QFI} when the adaptive strategy is extended by one additional step including one more sensing channel \cite{Kurdzialek2023}:
+In case of the adaptive strategy, one may again employ the idea of \acs{MOP} to bound the maximal increase of \acs{QFI} when the adaptive strategy is extended by one additional step including one more sensing channel \cite{Kurdzialek2023}:

-Both of these bounds can be computed efficiently irrespectively of the value of $N$ \cite{Kurdzialek2023}.
-They are implemented in $\texttt{par\_bounds}$ and $\texttt{ad\_bounds}$ functions respectively.
+Both of these bounds can be computed efficiently regardless of the value of $N$ \cite{Kurdzialek2023}.
+They are implemented in the $\texttt{par\_bounds}$ and $\texttt{ad\_bounds}$ functions respectively.

-Importantly, the bounds for parallel and adaptive strategy are asymptotically (for $N\rightarrow\infty$) equivalent and saturable \cite{Zhou2021, Kurdzialek2023}---there are strategies which asymptotically achieve the optimal value of \acs{QFI} predicted by the bounds.
+Importantly, the bounds for parallel and adaptive strategies are asymptotically (for $N\rightarrow\infty$) equivalent and saturable \cite{Zhou2021, Kurdzialek2023}---there are strategies that asymptotically achieve the optimal value of \acs{QFI} predicted by the bounds.

 Depending on whether there exist $h$ for which $\beta(h)=0$ we may have two possible asymptotic behaviors, namely the \emph{standard scaling} (\acs{SS}):

 and the \emph{Heisenberg scaling} (\acs{HS}):